Speaker in the anechoic chamber, Newton Building, University of Salford

 Facilities

-As an acoustics student, you will interact with world-class facilities, including full and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.
+Acoustic and audio test facilities at Salford are second to none.
+We have a full range of specialist test chambers: full anechoic chamber, two semi-anechoic chambers, transmission suite, two large and one small reverberation chamber, ITU standard listening room, audiometric test facilities and a range of modern instrumentation and equipment.

 Industry collaboration and research